The Elements of Differentiable Programming: Univariate functions

 If $f$ is differentiable at a given $w$, then it is necessarily \textbf{continuous} at $w$ as shown in the following proposition.
 Non-differentiability of a continuous function at a given point $w$ is generally illustrated by a kink, as shown in \cref{diff:fig:continuity}. \begin{boxprop}{Differentiability implies continuity} If $f:\RR \rightarrow \RR$ is differentiable at $w\in \RR$, then it is continuous at $w\in \RR$. \end{boxprop} \begin{proof} In little $o$ notation, $f$ is differentiable at $w$ if there exists $f'(w) \in \RR$, such that

 Since $f'(w)\delta + o(\delta) = o(1)$ as $\delta \rightarrow 0$, $f$ is continuous at $w$. \end{proof}

 In addition to enabling the construction of a linear approximation of $f$ in a neighborhood of $w$, since it is the slope of the tangent of $f$ at $w$, the derivative $f'$ informs us about the \textbf{monotonicity} of $f$ around $w$.
 If $f'(w)$ is positive, the function is increasing around $w$.
 Conversely, if $f'(w)$ is negative, the function is decreasing.
-Such information can be used to develop iterative algorithms seeking to minimize $f$ by computing iterates of the form $w_{t+1}= w_t - \gamma f'(w_t)$ for $\gamma>0$, which move along descent directions of $f$ around $w_t$.
+Such information can be used to develop iterative algorithms such as gradient descent, which seeks to minimize $f$ by computing iterates of the form $w_{t+1}= w_t - \gamma f'(w_t)$ for $\gamma>0$, thereby moving along descent directions of $f$ around $w_t$.

 For several elementary functions such as $w^n$, $e^w$, $\ln w$, $\cos w$ or $\sin w$, their derivatives can be obtained directly by applying the definition of the derivative in \cref{diff:eq:derivative_definition} as we now illustrate. \begin{boxexm}{Derivative of power function} Consider $f(w) = w^n$ for $w \in \RR$, $n\in \N\setminus\{0\}$.
 For any $\delta \in \RR$, we have